 When breeding beagles, and also when choosing a genetically sound puppy, the OFA (Orthopedic Foundation for Animals; www.offa.org) recommends genetic screening for:

-Testing is also recommended for detecting Autoimmune Thyroiditis, and evaluation for cardiac disease.
+Genetic testing is recommended for detecting Autoimmune Thyroiditis, and evaluation for cardiac disease.

 By using genetic testing and registry programs like these, breeders of purebred dogs can work toward eliminating these inherited diseases, which can lead to lifelong pain, debilitation and medical problems.
 If you’re considering getting a purebred puppy, asking potential breeders about these inherited diseases can help you choose a healthy pup.